abnerjacobsen/skillport/guide/configuration.md

 ### Filter Priority

+Filters are evaluated in order of specificity:

-1. If `SKILLPOD_ENABLED_SKILLS` is set, only those skills are available
+1. If `SKILLPOD_ENABLED_SKILLS` is set → only those exact skill IDs
-2. Otherwise, if `SKILLPOD_ENABLED_CATEGORIES` is set, only matching categories
+2. Otherwise, if `SKILLPOD_ENABLED_NAMESPACES` is set → only matching prefixes
-3. Otherwise, if `SKILLPOD_ENABLED_NAMESPACES` is set, only matching namespaces
+3. Otherwise, if `SKILLPOD_ENABLED_CATEGORIES` is set → only matching categories
-4. If none are set, all skills are available
+4. If none are set → all skills available

 ### Examples